Sol La Ti’s 20 anniversary in the press. Read this beautiful interview with Gabriele Tranchina on Winnie, an educational website for young families

 What became of some of them?
 Antje Zumbansen led her own center in Brooklyn.
 She left New York 2 years ago and is

 now running 28 classes in Berlin, Germany.
 Amanda Hsieh had a baby called Abigail and started her own centers in Queens and Long Island.
 Seunghee Han is running her own center in Queens and also teaches MT in Brooklyn.
 Nicky went back to Switzerland to perform Musical Theatre.
 Jeff is teaching in Brooklyn and Queens.
 Betsy Lind directed her energies in several other fields.
 Manana Ninua became a preschool teacher.
-Sabrina Francis branched out in various fields.
+Sabrina Francis is running a preschool in Yonkers, Jim McNickle is enjoying his retirement.
+Pam Jones took over Jim’s Saturday classes, Mia Neibert is teaching Music Together and Canta y baila conmigo and Bill Pace is building the classes at the Harlem School of the Arts.

 30 Years of Music Together headquarters